Click here for image text

 Successes of JMLIT

-Financial sector-led expert working groups provide a platform for members to discuss current or emerging threats, and to identify innovative ways of collectively combating these threats.
-As a result, over 30 ‘JMLIT Alert’ reports have been shared with the wider financial industry to assist in focussing the identification and implementation of transactional monitoring system queries, in turn helping to mitigate the criminal methodologies used to exploit the UK’s financial system.
+Financial sector-led Public-Private Threat Groups and time-limited Cells provide a platform for members to discuss current or emerging threats, and to identify innovative ways of collectively combating these threats.
+As a result, over 60 ‘JMLIT Alert’ reports have been shared with the wider financial industry to assist in focussing the identification and implementation of transactional monitoring system queries, in turn helping to mitigate the criminal methodologies used to exploit the UK’s financial system.

 Future development of JMLIT